semiprime/pygenda/docs/known_issues.md

   halted), Pygenda just exits.
 Unclear what the best course is.
 To review later.
 (In "delete event" scenario, an error message & event remains probably good behaviour.)

+* Ctrl+z does not work to undo in text entry fields.
+(Surprisingly, GTK3 does not take care of this.
+Need to wait for GTK4?
+Port to QT??)

 * Copying/cutting entries doesn't work on all platforms.
 This functionality relies on a small C library, due to limits of Python GObject module.